-A venous reflux exam is a non-invasive diagnostic tool used to evaluate the efficiency of vein function, check for venous reflux and confirm or exclude a clinical diagnosis of venous valvular insufficiency.
+A venous reflux exam (a.k.a. duplex venous ultrasound) is a non-invasive diagnostic tool used to evaluate vein function, check for venous reflux (blood flow in the wrong direction) and ensure there are no blood clots, blockages or other vein-related conditions.
+It is used as a future roadmap for your physician to treat the underlying cause of varicose veins, which is known as venous insufficiency.

 What are the advantages of a venous reflux exam over other similar procedures?

-Venous reflux exams using ultrasound or sensors are less invasive than venography, arteriography and other diagnostic tools.
+Venous reflux exams using ultrasound are less invasive than venography, arteriography and other diagnostic tools.

 Who is a candidate for a venous reflux exam?

-Candidates for venous reflux exams include patients who have been clinically diagnosed with venous reflux or venous valvular insufficiency or who are experiencing related symptoms, such as skin discoloration, feelings of heaviness or pain in the legs, chronic swelling, varicose veins or venous ulcers.
+Candidates for venous reflux exams include patients who have been clinically diagnosed with venous reflux or venous valvular insufficiency in the past, or who are experiencing related symptoms, such as skin discoloration, feelings of heaviness or pain in the legs, chronic swelling, varicose veins or venous ulcers.

-Your doctor will receive the results from your venous reflux exam within a few days after administering the examination and will then be able to formulate a treatment plan depending on the results.
+If you go to a dedicated vein specialist you will obtain your results immediately.
+Otherwise, your doctor will receive the results from your venous reflux exam within a few days and will then be able to formulate a treatment plan depending on the results.

 What are the risks?

-Because venous reflux exams are most often used to diagnose a medical condition, or to confirm a clinical diagnosis made by your physician, this procedure will be covered by medical insurance companies in most cases.
+Because venous reflux exams are used to diagnose a medical condition, or to confirm a clinical suspicion of your physician, this exam is usually covered by medical insurance companies, other than copays or deductibles.

 How much does a venous reflux exam cost?